Announcement Type: New Grant.

 (1) Training Sports Coaches

-Projects submitted in response to this theme will aim at aiding youth, secondary school and university coaches in the target countries in the development and implementation of appropriate training methodologies, through seminars and outreach.
-The goal is to ensure the optimal technical proficiency among the coaches participating in the program while also emphasizing the role sports can play in the long-term economic wellbeing of youth.
+Through seminars and outreach, projects submitted in response to this theme will aim at aiding youth and secondary school coaches in the target countries in the development and implementation of appropriate training methodologies.
+The goal is to ensure the optimal technical proficiency among the coaches participating in the program while also emphasizing the role sports can play in the long-term economic well-being of youth.

 (2) Youth Sports Management Exchange

-Exchanges funded under this theme will aid American and foreign youth sport coaches, adult sponsors, and sports association officials to share their experience in managing and organizing youth sports activities, particularly in financially challenging circumstances, and will further understanding of the role of sports as a significant factor in educational success.
-Americans are in a good position to convey to foreign counterparts the importance of linking success in sports to educational achievement and demonstrate how these two factors contribute to short-term and long-term economic prospects.
+Exchanges funded under this theme will enable American and foreign youth sport coaches, adult sponsors, and sport association officials to share their experience in managing and organizing youth sports activities, particularly in financially challenging circumstances, and will advance cross-cultural understanding of the role of sports as a significant factor in educational success.
+The pursuit of academic degrees from U.S. institutions is not an acceptable focus of this program, and applications that propose this will not be considered.

-Exchanges supported by this theme are designed to promote and sponsor sports, recreation, fitness and leisure events for children and adults with physical disabilities.
-Project goals include improving the quality of life for people with disabilities by providing affordable inclusive sports and recreational experiences that build self-esteem and confidence, enhancing active participation in community life and making a significant contribution to the physical and psychological health of people with disabilities.
-Proposals under this theme aim to assist physically and developmentally challenged individuals can be included in the sports and recreation opportunities in their communities.
+Exchanges supported by this theme are designed to promote and sponsor sports, recreation, fitness, and leisure events for children and adults with physical disabilities.
+Project goals include improving the quality of life for people with disabilities by providing affordable, inclusive sports and recreational experiences that build self-esteem and confidence, enhancing active participation in community life and making a significant contribution to the physical and psychological health of people with disabilities.
+Proposals under this theme aim to demonstrate that physically disabled individuals can be included in sports and recreation opportunities in their communities, and will develop opportunities for them to do so.

 (4) Sports and Health

-- U.S. grantee identifies U.S. citizens to conduct multi location in-country program, including clinics and training sessions for government officials (Ministry of Sports and Ministry of Education), coaches (adult and youth), NGO representatives including representatives from relevant sports federation, community officials including local authorities associated with recreational facilities, youth audiences (equal numbers of boys and girls), elected local government officials, and sports management professionals to support one of the themes listed.
-In-country partner (a local university, government agency or other appropriate Start Printed Page 7498organization such as relevant sports federation) would co-host an activity with the U.S. grantee institution, and participate in the selection of participants for U.S. program.
+- A U.S. grantee identifies U.S. citizens to conduct a multi-location, in-country program overseas that includes clinics and training sessions for: Male and female athletes; government officials (Ministry of Sports and Ministry of Education); coaches (adult and youth); NGO representatives (including representatives from relevant sports federations); community officials (including local authorities associated with recreational facilities); youth audiences (equal numbers of boys and girls); elected local government officials; and sports management professionals to support one of the themes listed.

-- U.S. program that would include site visits designed to provide participants with background information on U.S. approaches to the themes listed in the announcement; internships with appropriate sports related organizations and at community-based recreational facilities; and a one-day debriefing and evaluation.
+- A U.S. program that includes site visits designed to provide participants with exposure to American youth and coaches, sports education in the United States, background information on U.S. approaches to the themes listed in the announcement, relevant cultural activities, and a debriefing and evaluation.

-Proposals should clearly describe the types of persons that will participate in the program as well as the participant recruitment and selection processes.
-For programs that include U.S. internships, applicants should submit letters of support from host institutions.
+Participant Selection: Proposals should clearly describe the types of persons that will participate in the program, as well as the participant recruitment and selection processes.
+It is a priority of the office to include female participants in all of its programs.
 In the selection of foreign participants, the Bureau and U.S. embassies retain the right to review all participant nominations and to accept or refuse participants recommended by grantee institutions.
 When U.S. participants are selected, grantee institutions must provide their names and brief biographical data to the Office of Citizen Exchanges.
 Priority in two-way exchange proposals will be given to foreign participants who have not previously traveled to the United States.

 II.
 Award Information